 2: Open a High-Yield Savings Account

-Hold these funds in a separate account than the emergency fund you set up.
+Hold these funds in a separate account from the emergency fund you set up.
 Opening a high-yield savings account means you’re stashing your money away into an account with the highest interest rate.
 Examples of companies offering high-yield savings accounts include:

 - CapitalOne: zero minimum balance and 0.60 APY (Annual Percentage Yield)